 In 2010 New York State enacted legislation to end prison gerrymandering.
-It is one of nine states that will count incarcerated people at home for redistricting purposes in the 2020 redistricting cycle.
+It is one of ten states that will count incarcerated people at home for redistricting purposes in the 2020 redistricting cycle.

 Animation by Adell Donaghue Design

 The state legislature and some counties and municipalities have previously counted incarcerated people as residents of the prison location, inflating the local population counts used for legislative districts.
 Padding legislative districts with prison populations artificially enhances the weight of a vote cast in those districts at the expense of all districts that do not contain a prison.

 The new law uses data from the Department of Corrections to identify the home addresses of incarcerated persons and include them in the population counts for those areas prior to redistricting.
 Because the law does not change the core Census data, no federal funding based on Census data is affected.
 The bill ensures that state senate, state assembly, county and municipal redistricting in the state is not undermined by prison gerrymandering.